 Aggression

 Neutering prevents aggressive and territorial behaviors.
 The female Maltese are less likely to exhibit threatening behavior.
-However, they might bark a bit more because of mood swings and other irritations.
+However, they might bark more because of mood swings and other irritations.
 However, both male and female Maltese are not aggressive towards humans.

 Male vs. Female Maltese: Hormonal differences